 Birthed By Dreams of Industrialization

-In 1969, under General Yakubu Gowon, Nigeria sought to boost industrialization.
+In 1969, under General Yakubu Gowon, Nigeria sought like most African nations, to industrialise.
 He invited proposals for a local vehicle assembly plant.
-Among them, French carmaker Peugeot made the cut as the preferred choice, largely due to its strong popularity in Nigeria at the time.
-On December 15, 1972, the Nigerian government partnered with Automobiles Peugeot of France to officially launch Peugeot Automobile Nigeria (PAN).
+French carmaker Peugeot cut the preferred choice, largely because it was very popular in Nigeria at the time.
+On December 15, 1972, the Nigerian government entered into a partnership with Automobiles Peugeot of France and launched Peugeot Automobile Nigeria (PAN).

 The Parties Agree

 As part of the agreement, the Federal Government would restrict the importation of other car brands.
 This effectively shielded PAN from direct competition with fully imported vehicles.
-Additionally, the government provided concessions on import duties, thus, reducing the financial burden of importing completely knocked down (CKD) packs, which are essential for assembly operations.
+Additionally, the government would provide PAN with concessions on import duties.
+This was to help reduce the financial burden of importing completely knocked down (CKD) packs, which are essential for assembly operations.

 On its part, PAN would pursue a programme that would lead to a gradual deletion of imported parts.
 The agreement stipulated that PAN must achieve at least 30% local content as measured by the ex-factory value of a CKD pack, by the end of the third year of operations.
-The goal in view was to foster local supplier development and enhance economic benefits
+The goal in view was to help develop and integrate local suppliers.

 Furthermore, the agreement mandated the establishment of a standing committee to agree on annual deletion targets.
 This was the Federal Government’s way of ensuring a structured and monitored approach to its goal of reducing dependency on imported components.
 This committee was to facilitate collaboration between PAN and local stakeholders to meet these targets and was to include suppliers and government bodies.